 Related post: How To Save 10K in A Year, And Some!

 45 Creative Ways To Save Money

-When I followed all the usual advice on how to start saving money it paid dividends and I made those savings.
+When I followed all the usual advice on realistic ways to save money it paid dividends and I made those savings.

 But it wasn’t enough.